flightaware/Tcl-bounties/README.md

 # Tcl-bounties
 Bounty program for improvements to Tcl and certain Tcl packages.

-FlightAware is offewring a number of bounties for various enhancements, fixes, etc, for Tcl and/or Tcl extensions.
+FlightAware is offering a number of bounties for various enhancements, fixes, etc, for Tcl and/or Tcl extensions.

-We are completely serious.

 Bounties we are offering run to tens of thousands of dollars.